-When a turbocharger is matched to an engine, the Engineers must balance the low speed response with high speed efficiency.
+When a turbocharger is matched to an engine, the Engineers have to balance the low speed response with high speed efficiency.
 The variable nozzle (also referred to as a variable geometry), is designed to change the exhaust gas inlet area with the engine speed to closely match the desired boost requirements of the engine.
-For low speed response, the nozzle vanes move to the ‘closed vane’ position to reduce the nozzle area.
-This increases gas speed through the turbo giving improved response at low engine speeds.
-Similar to squeezing the end of a hose pipe to make the jet of water more powerful.
+For low speed response, the nozzle vanes move to the ‘closed vane’ position to reduce the nozzle area – this increases gas speed through the turbo giving improved response at low engine speeds – similar to squeezing the end of a hose pipe to make the jet of water more powerful.
 As the engine speed increases, the actuator moves the nozzle vanes to the fully open position to maximize the exhaust gas flow.

 Vane Setting Accuracy

 When the first variable nozzle turbos were launched, it was a step change in turbocharging technology.
 Air mass sensors and ECU’s were programmed to manage the whole engine system, however relative to the current engines, tolerances for acceptable air flow were set quite high.
 When setting up a new turbo, vane setting positions are set using accurate air flow equipment, which ensures that the ‘minimum vane opening’ position is set to allow a specific mass of air flow through the vanes.
 If the vanes are too closed, this can cause choking of the engine and overspeeding of the turbine.
 If it is set too large, the turbo will have too much ‘lag’ and not respond as well as it should.

 Traditionally, turbo repair workshops did not use an air flow rigs to correctly set the flow.
 The actuator position was set based upon an accurate measured position of the actuator arm.
 This produced acceptable results and allowed the repairers to keep on repairing.